Installation

 ./voipbin-install apply --auto-approve # skip prompts

-./voipbin-install apply --stage terraform # only run this stage
+./voipbin-install apply --stage terraform_init # only run this stage

 verify (health check)